Canon 1D Mark II N vs 1DC

-The Canon EOS-1D Mark II N and the Canon EOS-1D C are two professional cameras that were revealed to the public, respectively, in August 2005 and April 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 1DC provides 17.9 MP.
+The Canon EOS-1D Mark II N and the Canon EOS-1D C are two professional cameras that were officially introduced, respectively, in August 2005 and April 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame (1DC) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 1DC provides 17.9 MP.

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Canon 1D C is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 1D Mark II N and the Canon 1D C are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D C is notably larger (5 percent) than the Canon 1D Mark II N. However, the 1DC is slightly lighter (1 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark II N).
 You can compare the optics available in the Canon EF Lens Catalog.